A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Detection Methodology

 Given a multivariate dataset $\mathcal{Z}=\{z^{<1>},z^{<2>},\dots,z^{<N>}\}$ where $z^{<i>}\in\mathbb{R}^{m}$ has $m$ attributes and a decision space $\mathcal{H}\subset \mathbb{R}^{m_h}$ with $m_h<m$, a commonly-used deep anomaly detection framework is to learn a nonlinear feature mapping $f(\cdot ; \Theta): \mathcal{Z} \mapsto \mathcal{H}$ which can imply anomaly score basing on the learnt knowledge in feature space $\mathcal{H}$.
 The nonlinear mapping is achieved by stacked network layers, nonlinear activation functions, and the trainable weights and biases ${\Theta} = \{\mathcal{W},\mathcal{B}\}$.

 In a nutshell, an autoencoder is a neural network that is trained to reconstruct its input at the output layer.
 It consists of two dense networks.
 For each of the sample $z^{<i>}$, an encoder $h^{<i>} = f_e(z^{<i>};\Theta_e)$ is applied to code the input features into the hidden layer $h^{<i>}\in\mathbb{R}^{m_h}$ with lower dimension while a decoder can then retrieve the inputs by decoding function $\tilde{z}^{<i>} = f_d(h^{<i>};\Theta_d)$ \cite{goodfellow2016deep}.
 As a result, AE creates a bottleneck for the data where only the significant structural information can go through and be reconstructed.
 Assumption is made such that the encoded feature can learn nonlinear correlations on the input dataset that are sufficient for separating the anomalies.
-One possible anomaly scoring on $z^{<i>}$ is to integrate the pretrained encoder to new output layers \cite{zhu17deep} or directly regard the low-dimensional features as the training data to the downstream classification algorithms \cite{xu15learning}.
-However, since the encoded hidden feature is compact and compressed, only the normal data can be successfully reconstructed by the decoder - thus, anomalies and outliers can be distinguished directly \cite{ruff18deep}:
+Since the encoded hidden feature is compact and compressed, only the normal data can be successfully reconstructed by the decoder - thus, anomalies and outliers can be distinguished directly \cite{ruff18deep}:

-where ${\Theta_e}$ and ${\Theta_d}$ are training parameters in encoder and decoder networks. $||\cdot||_2$ is the Euclidean norm.
+where ${\Theta_e}$ and ${\Theta_d}$ are training parameters in encoder and decoder networks.
 Reconstruction error $S(z)$ is the anomaly score assigned to measurement $z$ once the network is trained.
-Subscript $i$ is omitted in \eqref{eq:autoencoder} for simplification.
-Similarly to the BDD \eqref{eq: BDD}, the decision threshold $\tau_2$ can be found according to the distribution of the reconstruction error on the validation set:
+Subscript $i$ is omitted in \eqref{eq:autoencoder} for brevity.
+Similarly to the BDD \eqref{eq: BDD}, the decision threshold $\tau_2$ can be found according to the distribution of the reconstruction error on the validation set and the detection principle is set as: